CaioCeretta/Cod3r/mentoria/specialist/Next.Js/tic-tac-toe/comments.md

 Where the `GameResult Class` is the class that represents the final result of the game, which holds the winner, what was the winning play.

+## Implementation Comments

+### Tests

+After finishing the player class, we were already able to think on the tests we could apply to the player.
+This means, that we aren't already thinking on the graphical interface, colors, etc, but on the game logic.

+This means that we aren't cascade developing, where we first do only the requisites of the app, then the docs, then another thing, and so on.
+However, sometimes we model a little, then we do an experiment on the clarity so we have a higher clarity of this modeling, then we model again, and so on.

+### Core and front-end link

+Within the core/src/index.ts, we import the classes (e.g. Player), and simply export it, and using this, we can simply import these classes/types in the core index, instead of going through all the directories.

+### Player Class

+We start by creating the player type which simply consists of an Player enum including the values 'X' and 'O', and will be used to type the player class type
+Afterwards, we create a Player class that on its creation needs to receive the name, the type of player type — 'X' or 'O', and the player score, and the game of this player

+within the class, an addScore method, for adding the score of the player, and because we have an immutable object, e.g. an object that once created won't change, and after the game ends, the only state we have is the player score.

+Since every attribute is readonly, each one of them is immutable, and every time we have a behavior where we need to change the object's state, this behavior returns a new instance.
+For example, when we call the addScore method, it returns a new `Player` instance, with the same values, except for the score that will be the last score + the score being passed.

+Other rich behavior from the `Player` is when we want to clear it, and for it, when calling the clear method, we return a new instance of Player, with the same name and type, and the score being 0.